How I got into building stuff with software.

 - I built and managed a giant giveaway we did, which ended up being by far the most popular thing I’ve built.
 We ended up giving away 227,000 albums in a month.
 (All from a single server.)
 I’m sure I didn’t sleep for more than a few hours those first two weeks.

 With each project built, I found that I was able to incrementally build on my previous experience, and make the next thing I built even better.

 I have learned about myself that I have to be actively creating something in order to feel satisfaction.
 When I read this essay by Paul Graham, I was encouraged to go deeper into learning how to program.
 I can relate to the painting side of things, and how satisfying the process of painting is, and have found it’s the same process in writing code and creating something useful that I love.

-Now that I have my first real web app under my belt, I have way more confidence to be able to dive head first into whatever problem that needs solving, and not feel worried that I won’t be able to figure it out.
+Now that I have my first real web app under my belt (it was called Kicksender, and it’s no longer active 😢), I have way more confidence to be able to dive head first into whatever problem that needs solving, and not feel worried that I won’t be able to figure it out.

 Learning to code has been one of the hardest and most rewarding things I’ve ever done.
 I am just starting out, and I’m still learning something new every single day.
 The crazy part is that there are almost an infinite amount of things that I haven’t learned yet, and I couldn’t be more excited about all the different possibilities of building stuff with software to help make things better.